Updated: Aug 15

 Itemizing deductions takes time and planning.
 Many individuals skip this valuable opportunity because they just don’t realize what it is they are missing.

 Schedule an appointment with your CPA and financial planner to make sure you have optimized your tax savings.
 This is time sensitive, so take action today!
-If you’d like assistance with your strategy please reach out to me.
+If you’d like assistance with your strategy, the Peak Wealth Planning team can assist.

 Next week, the second part of this series will be released.
 It will discuss reducing your tax burden through retirement account contributions, tax-loss harvesting, and real estate investments.
 Be sure to subscribe so you receive notification of this article’s release.